WeepingDogel/WeepingDogel.github.io/posts/2023-annual-summary/index.md

 ## Skills, works and gaming.

-In addition..  some details of skills and some basic knowledges hadn't been accquired.
+In addition..  some details of skills and some basic knowledges hadn't been acquired.

 Saddly, I also hadn't enjoyed a good gaming time...